Paeonians: Decline

-In 280 BC, the Gallic invaders under Brennus ravaged the land of the Paeonians, who, being further hard pressed by the Dardani, had no alternative but to join the Macedonians.
+In 280 BCE, the Gallic invaders under Brennus ravaged the land of the Paeonians, who, being further hard pressed by the Dardani, had no alternative but to join the Macedonians.
 Despite their combined efforts, however, the Paeonians and Macedonians were defeated.
-Paeonia consolidated again but, in 217 BC, the Macedonian king Philip V of Macedon (220–179 BC), the son of Demetrius II, succeeded in uniting and incorporating into his empire the separate regions of Dassaretia and Paeonia.
-A mere 70 years later (in 168 BC), Roman legions conquered Macedon in turn, and a new and much larger Roman province bearing this name was formed.
+Paeonia consolidated again but, in 217 BCE, the Macedonian king Philip V of Macedon (220–179 BCE), the son of Demetrius II, succeeded in uniting and incorporating into his empire the separate regions of Dassaretia and Paeonia.
+A mere 70 years later (in 168 BCE), Roman legions conquered Macedon in turn, and a new and much larger Roman province bearing this name was formed.
 Paeonia around the Axios formed the second and third districts respectively of the newly constituted Roman province of Macedonia.
 Centuries later under Diocletian, Paeonia and Pelagonia formed a province called Macedonia Secunda or Macedonia Salutaris, belonging to the Praetorian prefecture of Illyricum.

 Tribes

 The Paeonian tribes (five or eight) were: